tayoolaigbe/native-jobs/README.md

 ## 🚀 How to use
 A React Native jobs applictaion app.

-To use please scan barcode on an android device
+To use please scan barcode on an android device after installing Expo Go

 ![Screenshot 2023-06-11 195439](https://github.com/tayoolaigbe/native-jobs/assets/48358258/26bfb680-8654-40bf-99f8-a38f893a8e82)